pibooth/pibooth-picture-template/README.rst

 ``pibooth-picture-template`` is a plugin for the `pibooth`_ application.

-It permits to define the captures/texts positions and sizes using a template.
+It permits to define the **captures/texts positions and sizes** using a template.
 The template file (XML based on `mxGraphModel definition <https://jgraph.github.io/mxgraph/docs/tutorial.html>`_) can be easily created/edited using the free online diagram software `Flowchart Maker`_.
+Note that

 .. image:: https://github.com/pibooth/pibooth-picture-template/blob/master/docs/images/FlowchartMaker.png?raw=true
    :align: center